bmudit16/practice/README.md

 # practice
-all the codes I have written while learning
+all the codes I have written while learning.
+Author:- Mudit Bhatnagar